ss250/CarND-Behavioral-Cloning/README.md

 #### 3. Submission code is usable and readable

+model.py shows the various models I tried when developing the project.
+The file train.py calls these models and runs the training procedure.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-The model.py file contains the code for training and saving the convolution neural network.
+The model.py file contains the code that defines the convolution neural network.
 The file shows the different networks I tried in the process of this project, a LeNet inspired network, and Nvidia's self driving network.

 The network starts with a transformation to the HSV color plane, to normalize the color information. then follows with BatchNormalization and cropping.
 The output of the "preprocessing" is then fed into a series of alternating 2D convolutional and dropout layers, after which it is flattened and fed into a series of alternating Dense and Dropout layers.